Machine Vision 201

 If you are searching for a machine vision solution, you've likely found it to be a confusing marketplace.
 This page will act as a road map to explain what exists out there, and what goes into building a successful system.
 An attempt is made not to advocate one technology, or provider over another, but to show how they all fit together.

 Lights + Camera + Lens + Cables + Computer + Software >>> External Devices

 Lights + Smart Camera (Camera and Computer Combination) + Lens + Software >>> External Devices

-Because camera and computer are combined, the camera manufacturer takes care of communication between the camera and computer and data from the sensor can get directly to the processor.
+- Smart Cameras: Smart Cameras combine a camera and computer.
+The camera manufacturer takes care of the communication between camera and computer, and therefore the data from the sensor is sent directly to the processor.

-These often get bundled with a camera, but be sure you know what's going to be on the other end of each cable you buy.
-These are a small component of the system but it's important to get them right.
-Do you have a spare PCIe slot if you're going to need it?
-Can you source the card you need?
+- Cables: Cables are often bundled with the camera, but be sure you know what is going to be on the other end of each cable purchased.
+These are a small component of the system, but very important to get right.
+Examples to ask yourself - Is a spare PCIe slot available if the application requires it?
+Can you source the card needed?

-Those who program and install systems in this industry are typically called machine vision integrators.
-Their role in the market is to serve as a general contractor for vision systems.
-They source the proper components for the job and then build the turn-key vision system you need.
-Integrators also often serve as distributers as well, and frequently are willing to offer hardware for a job even if you don't need specific integration help.
-There are many integrators out there to choose from and we would encourage you to solicit bids from a few parties before making any decision.
+Machine vision system integrators provide testing support and assist in choosing the most appropriate application for the inspection.
+Their role in the market is to serve as a general contractor for vision systems, choose the right hardware and software, as well as implementing the final solution.
+Machine vision system integrators source proper components for the job and then build the turn-key vision system you need.
+There are many integrators to choose from, and we would encourage you to solicit bids from various parties before making a final decision.